jupyterlab-contrib/jupyterlab-tour/README.md

     {
       "id": "my-tour",
       "label": "My First Tour",
-      "tour": {
       // steps are required, and have many, many options "steps": [
         {"target": "#jp-MainLogo", "content": "Look at this!"}
       ],
       // below here not required!
+      "options": {
         "styles": {
           "options": {
             // you can use jupyterlab theme variables